guitarbuju/Surgery_Calendar_App/README.md

 npm install
 3. Configure the Database
 Ensure PostgreSQL is installed and running.
-Create a .env file in the root directory and add your PostgreSQL connection string:
+Create a .env file in the root directory and add your PostgreSQL connection string: or use docker 'docker-compose up'

-bash
-Copiar
-Editar
 cp .env.example .env
 Update the .env file with your PostgreSQL connection details:

 env
-Copiar
-Editar
-DATABASE_URL=postgresql://username:password@localhost:5432/surgical_appointments
+example:DATABASE_URL=postgresql://username:password@localhost:5432/surgical_appointments

 4. Create Database Tables
-Run the migration script to create the necessary tables:
+Run the initDb script to create dB and the necessary tables:

-bash
-Copiar
-Editar
-npm run migrate
+npm run initDb
 This will create tables for doctors, patients, and appointments in your PostgreSQL database.

 5. Start the Development Server
 Now, you can start the development server:

-bash
-Copiar
-Editar
 npm run dev
 The app will be accessible at http://localhost:3000.